rfns/port/README.md

 # Port

-Port is a VCS-agnostic Caché Studio source control utility to export or import Caché files based on projects instead of namespaces.
+Port is a VCS-agnostic Caché Studio utility to export or import Caché files based on projects instead of namespaces.

 ## The Five 'Why Projects?'
 Reasons